aehasan/CS125QuizPrepSpring21/week0/quizPrep.md

    ### Compound Conditionals
-   Compound Conditionals allow us to create more complected if statements using the && and || operators
+   Compound Conditionals allow us to create more complicated if statements using && and || operators

-    || means or (one boolean must be true)
+    || means OR (as long as one boolean is true, the statement is true)
-    && means and(all booleans must be true)
+    && means AND (all booleans must be true)

    They are executed in order and stop as soon as something as definitive meaning: